rocky-linux/documentation/docs/guides/web/nginx-mainline.md

     * You *really* want to be sure that new features and big-fixes won't break any third-party code or custom code of your own.
     * You want to stick with the Rocky Linux software repositories only.

-    There will be a tutorial at the end of this guide detailing how to enable and install the "stable" branch with minimal fuss.
+    A tutorial at the end of this guide will detail how to enable and install the "stable" branch with minimal fuss.

 ## Prerequisites and Assumptions